 The district reopening plan is document subject to ongoing revision.
 As such, the

-Frank W. Gavlak School is a grade K-6 building.
-It currently has an approximate enrollment of 449 students with one full day kindergarten, one grade one, one grade two, two grade threes, four grade fours, four grade fives and four grade sixes.
+Frank W. Gavlak School is a grade 1-6 building.
+It currently has an approximate enrollment of 400 students with one grade one, one grade two, two grade threes, four grade fours, four grade fives and four grade sixes.
 Various programs are offered to meet the needs of students.
 Among them are: basic skills remediation, speech, special education services, bi-lingual/ESL education, gifted and talented and guidance services.